Yichabod/blog/content/posts/2021_review.md

 # Gorgeous Chemical Fires

-Note: you are one of a small number of people getting this update (because I care about you or else you are sasha chapin).
+Note: you are one of a small number of people getting this update.
 Perhaps it should go without out saying but I request that you please don’t share this without asking beforehand.
 (Subnote: the original version of this was hosted on substack and I've repasted it here so all the links are missing)

 As I start this letter, I am 10,000 meters above the ground, squeezed between two strangers with a polypropylene mask over my face.
 The man to my right is pale and wears a furry brown Patagonia.
 He sleeps with a New Yorker open in his lap.
 The man to my left has a blue hoodie with the word 'Richezz' emblazoned with a lightning yellow font.